HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 Then came the quarter-hours being

-struck, and then of discouraging lapse
+struck, and then a discouraging lapse

 of a second or two before the monkeys